 The paper, "A Simple Screening Test for Cancer", was published April 2021, in the medical journal- Advances in Cancer Research and Clinical Imaging.
 To read the paper please click on the link below:

 With 600,000 annual deaths, cancer is a leading cause of mortality in the US, 2nd only to heart disease, which claims 650,000 annually.
 Early-stage cancer patients typically have no symptoms and so often they are unaware that a cancer already exists and maybe spreading.

 Finding cancer after it has already spread dramatically decreases the chance of survival.
-For example, estimates are that stage 1 colon cancer patients have a 95% chance to live 5 years, whereas those with stage 4 colon cancer, which means that the cancer has already metastasized or spread to other organs, have only a 5% chance of living 5 years.
+For example, estimates are that stage 1 colon cancer patients have a 95% chance to live 5 years, whereas those with stage 4 colon cancer, which means that the cancer has already metastasized or spread to other organs, have less than a 10% chance of living 5 years.

 A Long Overdue Solution